Warmington Facebook page

 Just Friends Community Ladies choir meets every Thursday evening in Warmington School from 7:30 pm to 9:00 pm for an evening of singing and socialising.

-New members are always welcome and a new term the best time to join so come along on Thursday Sept 4th and see what you think!!
+New members are always welcome.
 Contact Jean Fisher on 01832 280401 for more details and see more about the choir here.

 Warmington Greetings Card

 Local artist Rosemary Coates has produced a beautiful illustration of St Mary’s, Warmington which is now available as a greetings card.
 It is suitable for Birthday, Wedding Anniversary, Congratulations, Thank You, Thinking of You, etc.